create3000/x_ite/docs/_posts/reference/scene-services.md

 #### **category**: string

 The category of default unit being modified as defined in the table.
-This property is read only.
+This property is read-only.

 #### Standard units